 Momentum to enact more globally applicable legislation led to the conclusion of an international aircraft salvage convention in 1938 [33a].
 But this was not ratified, largely due to the outbreak of World War II in 1939, and an error that granted baggage, personal effects, mail and parcel post immunity from salvage liability – which rendered it to be of little effect.
 During the war, the 1919 and 1928 Air Conventions, despite still being in force, were largely ignored, and many war victims were left to die.

 After WWII, governments decided that volunteer motive in saving life and property in peril were ‘unreliable, and that callous airmen and shipmasters would leave distressed aviators to their fate’.
 States began to take the responsibility of saving life and salvaging property upon themselves.
 The legal thinking and procedure that used to be based on principles of private law had come to be regarded as governmental responsibility.
 The law rewarding aircraft salvage transformed into rules of search and rescue.
 After WWII, states ratified the Chicago Convention, which amongst other things, established the ICAO and placed emphasis on search and rescue, rather than voluntary salvage efforts.

 Over time, the principles and law of aircraft salvage fell into abeyance, and is now of little practical effect and significance.

-Jing-Zhi (Benjamin) Wong is a third year Engineering Science and Law and Society major at The University of Western Australia.
+Jing Zhi (Benjamin) Wong is a third year Engineering Science & Law and Society major at The University of Western Australia.
 He is the current President of the UWA International Law Club.

 Thomas Schoenbaum, Admiralty and Maritime Law (West Publishing Co., 2nded, 1994) vol 1, 9; vol 2, 322.